HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 First of all, what does "music composition help" mean?

-It means a series of tools that will serve you to compose your music and to explore your musical ideas.
-The main difference between the music notation tools and the music composition tools is that the music composition tools will help you answer the questions of what rhythms, what notes, what chords you will be using to create your music.
+It means a series of tools that will help you to compose your music and to explore and structure your musical ideas.
+The main difference between music notation tools and music composition tools is that the music composition tools will help you to answer the questions of what rhythms, what notes, what chords you will be using to create your music.
 These tools will help you to arrange, organize, develop and apply your music ideas into a full score.

 These tools propose, advise, arrange or add notes, chords, rhythms and help you in your creative work.